django/asgiref/specs/www.rst

 * The ``status`` argument becomes ``status``, with the reason phrase dropped.
 * ``response_headers`` maps to ``headers``

-Yielding chunks from the WSGI application maps to sending ``http.response.chunk`` messages.
+Yielding content from the WSGI application maps to sending ``http.response.content`` messages.